lbdyck/CBTTape-File182/README.md

 provided with the file may not work as provided and may require some adjustments.

+**Note:** If you performed a git clone from OMVS without using ZIGI then you can use the zginstall.rex to 'upload' the files to z/OS, creating the z/OS datasets.
+See zginstall.readme for more information on it.

 The CBTTAPE file is distributed as a ZIP file that contains, typically, an XMIT file.
 This XMIT file must then be received using TSO RECEIVE to create a PDS that contains the contents of the CBTTAPE file.
 Some of the